 Removing Remora Backup

 If you need to remove the Remora Backup add-on, please be sure you have downloaded any and all backups you’d like to save.
-Though we don’t immediately delete your backups upon add-on removal, we do delete them within a few hours.
+Though we don’t immediately delete your backup snapshots upon add-on removal, we do delete them within a few business days.

 You will immediately lose access to your backups if backing up to our secure repository.
 If you’ve mistakenly removed the Remora Backup add-on, let us know via a Heroku Support Ticket right away.

 We’re here to help!
 We realize that in an emergency, getting access to your backups is critical.
 If for some reason you’re not able to access or download a backup using the process detailed above, let us know via a Heroku Support Ticket.
 We can even arrange to have your data physically delivered to you in the event of an emergency.